PAROLE FROM PRISON

 Parole Community Supervision

 The Division of Adult Parole “DAP” is responsible for supervising adult parolees upon their release to the community.
 The DAP is responsible for (1) creating and administering appropriate education programs to rehabilitate the parolee and (2) keeping records of all parolees.
 Additionally, every parolee is compelled to submit to random drug and alcohol testing.
 The DAP also classifies each parolee to determine the appropriate level of supervision within 30 days of their release.
 These classification levels are reassessed every 6 months.
 Classification levels are new, unclassified, intensive supervision, maximum, medium, minimum and administrative.
 The classification levels determine the frequency with which parolees must personally check in with their parole officer and the frequency of home and employment visits.
 Parole can be revoked (see Parole Revocation Hearings) if a parolee fails to obey conditions of his supervision.

-If you or a loved one has questions regarding the parole process or want legal representation at a parole hearing, contact our experienced criminal defense and parole hearing lawyers today at 303-731-0719.
-Together, we can protect their future.
+If you or a loved one has questions regarding the parole process or want legal representation at a parole hearing, contact an experienced parole hearing lawyer today.